Travel Planning Made Simple. Create Your Own Itinerary.

 Image Credits: Google Images

-Singapore has always attracted a good number of tourists every year but a survey brought out that majority of them picked this location just to visit the places which appeared on well-known movies internationally!
-Some major movies that were shot in Singapore locations are Long Long Time Ago, A Maid, Crazy Rich Asians, Bugis Street, Saint Jack and many more.
+Singapore has always attracted a good number of tourists every year but a survey brought out that the majority of them picked this location just to visit the places that appeared in well-known movies internationally!
+Some major movies that were shot in Singapore locations are Long Long Time Ago, A Maid, Crazy Rich Asians, Bugis Street, Saint Jack, and many more.
 Check out some of the locations that you can shortlist and visit when you visit Singapore with your family!

 Marine One

-One portion residential and the other commercial, Marina One looks so trippy and could be used as a set for Maze Runner.
+One portion is residential and the other commercial, Marina One looks so trippy and could be used as a set for Maze Runner.
 The complex features a heart in the middle with beautiful landscape and greeneries.
 These designs were made by the same landscape architects behind Gardens By The Bay.
 The waterfall looks like a new Waltz garden in Floral Fantasy.

 Parkview Square

-Located in North Bridge Road has often gone unnoticed when you walk from Haji Lane to Bugis.
+Located on North Bridge Road has often gone unnoticed when you walk from Haji Lane to Bugis.
 Parkview Square has been coined as the ‘Gotham City of Singapore’, but the Art Deco-style building looks more like The Capitol of Panem in The Hunger Games.
 You will be greeted by Atlas Bar as soon as you step inside the building.
 The three-storeyed tall gin tower resembles the Gotham City in Batman.

 School Of Arts (SOTA)